nishanths96/ML/README.md

 # ML
-Machine Learning algorithms applied to real-time datasets and measure the accuracy of the model.
+Machine Learning algorithms applied to real-world datasets and measure the accuracy of the model.

 Datasets used:
 1) WIKI/GOOGL dataset for predicting StockPrices. ( using LinearRegression )